scheff173/NoGL3dDemo/README.md

 - minification filters.

 For best performance, I didn't implement any texture filtering.
 Thus, in both situations the nearest texel is chosen.
-This means the U-V coordinates (associated two vertices) are simply interpolated.
+This means the U-V coordinates (associated to vertices) are simply interpolated.

 The interpolated U-V coordinates are used with my overloaded `Texture::operator[]`.
 It subtracts the integer part from the floating point value yielding the decimals (effectively a value in range [0, 1]).